The Chief Compliance Officer

 Cybersecurity teams must implement controls required by compliance regulations.
 Compliance teams must understand technical security measures and challenges to assess regulatory risks.
 Regulatory reporting is aligned with cybersecurity incident response protocols.

-As an example, Article 23 of the new EU NIS 2 Directive (reporting obligations) requires that essential and important entities notify competent authorities of any incident that has a significant impact on the provision of their services, and communicate to the recipients of their services that are potentially affected by a significant cyber threat, and any measures or remedies that those recipients are able to take in response to that threat.
+As an example, Article 23 of the EU NIS 2 Directive (reporting obligations) requires that essential and important entities notify competent authorities of any incident that has a significant impact on the provision of their services, and communicate to the recipients of their services that are potentially affected by a significant cyber threat, and any measures or remedies that those recipients are able to take in response to that threat.
 Entities must report within 24 hours of becoming aware of the significant incident, an early warning, which, where applicable, shall indicate whether the significant incident is suspected of being caused by unlawful or malicious acts or could have a cross-border impact, and within 72 hours of becoming aware of the significant incident, an incident notification, with an initial assessment of the significant incident, including its severity and impact, as well as, where available, the indicators of compromise.
 Cooperation between cybersecurity and compliance teams is necessary, in order to meet these new strict legal requirements.

 IARCP